Variety store: Allegations of creating food deserts

 Dollar stores have been alleged by a number of studies, individuals, and organizations to proliferate food deserts: areas with limited access to healthy and affordable food.
 Dollar stores are alleged to outcompete local grocery stores, and end up being one of the few options available for purchasing food in some communities.
 Dollar Tree has disputed this claim; it claimed that in a number of cases it created food options in food deserts.
 In 2023, Dollar Tree reportedly stopped selling eggs when the price of eggs increased.
 In line with these allegations, a number of U.S. states have passed restrictions on where new dollar stores can be opened.

 By region

 Global chains

 Miniso is a Chinese variety store chain that specializes in household and consumer goods including cosmetics, stationery, toys, and kitchenware.
 In 2016, the company's sales revenue reached $1.5 billion.
 Miniso has expanded outside of the Chinese market and operates 1,800 stores in Asia, Europe, Oceania, Africa, North America, and South America.

 Africa

 In Egypt, a variety store may be called a £E2.5 shop.

-In South Africa, the R5 store.